Get in Touch

 Who else can I talk to if I am still not happy?

-We hope that we can resolve matters for you but if you are still unhappy, you can talk to the Health Service Ombudsman by writing to:
+We hope that we can resolve matters for you; however, you can ask the Health Service Ombudsman to review your complaint by writing to:

 Visit: www.ombudsman.org.uk